krateoplatformops/focus-data-presentation-azure/readme.md

 ![FinOps Composition Definition Parser](_diagrams/architecture.png)

 ## Examples
-The configuration requires the filter for the `DataPresentationAzure` resource, and the `ScraperConfig`, to allow the data to be stored into the database:
+The configuration requires the filter for the `DataPresentationAzure` resource, and the `ScraperConfig`, to allow the data to be stored into the database (**note**: the `tableName` must be set to _pricing_table_, or consider modifying the notebook on the finops-database-handler for frontend presentation):
 ```yaml
 apiVersion: composition.krateo.io/v0-1-0
 kind: FocusTemplate